 Lamar Consolidated Independent School District provides a variety of technology resources for educational purposes.
 Technology resources are defined as the District's network (including the wireless network), servers, computer workstations, mobile technologies, peripherals, applications, databases, online resources, Internet access, email, and any other technology designated for use by students, including all new technologies as they become available.
 This also includes any access to the Lamar CISD electronics system while on or near school property, in school vehicles, and at school-sponsored activities, and includes the appropriate use of district technology resources via off-campus remote access.
-Inappropriate use of the District's technology resources may result in revocation or suspension of the privilege to use these resources, as well as other disciplinary or legal action, in accordance with the Student Code of Conduct and applicable laws.
+Inappropriate use of the District's technology resources, as well as other disciplinary or legal action, in accordance with the Student Code of Conduct and applicable laws.